gschmutz/stream-processing-workshop/07a-iot-data-ingestion-sys-a-into-mqtt/README.md

 # IoT Vehicle Data - Ingesting simulated IoT from System A into MQTT

 In this part we will be ingesting the IoT data stream into MQTT first, so that it can be later consumed and moved to a central Kafka topic.
-The MQTT brokers would act as IoT Gateways, implemented decentraly, whereas the Kafka Topic later will be a central deployment.
+The MQTT brokers would act as IoT Gateways, implemented decentrally, whereas the Kafka Topic later will be a central deployment.
 This is a scenario which makes a lot of sense in real-live for various reasons such as security, connectivity, more lightweight connections and others.

 The following diagram shows the first part of the data flow we will be implementing.